-Millennials have changed the way that organizations work by placing more value and emphasis on collaboration, teamwork and the evolution of technology.
+Millennials have changed the way that organizations work by placing more value and emphasis on collaboration in the workplace, teamwork and the evolution of technology.
 This growing workforce tends to be highly educated, skilled in technology and have the ability to multitask while maintaining high energy.
 They seek challenges and find new, creative ways to solve everyday problems while maintaining a healthy work life balance.

 Born in the era of the internet, this generation has grown up with access to information and communication at their fingertips.
 Regardless of location and the ability to connect online instantly, millennials aren’t used to being constrained when it comes to technology.

 One of the major differences between millennials and other generations is that they are masters of digital communication.
 Whether it’s through social media, google or a text – millennials have access to information and knowledge in just a few clicks.

 In the workplace, this generation of employees seek regular communication from their leadership and updates from organization.
 Inconsistent emails, quarterly reports and lack of insight to the company simply aren’t enough anymore.
 Managers need to provide their teams access to information in a way that engages the workforce and encourages them to optimize their performance.

 Millennials are making massive transformations in businesses especially as they grow into manager and leadership roles.
 The workplace is experiencing a shift from customer-centric to employee-centric experiences.
 With a growing market looking for valuable employees, the focus has shifted from compensation packages to developing employee relations and experiences.